UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/AlphaFold3.md

 ## Setup

+!!! important
     You will need to apply to Google for access to the model parameters which you can do [here](https://forms.gle/svvpY4u2jsHEwWYS6).

 Once you have downloaded them, put them in a filesystem you have access to on Myriad.